 FAQ: Users can scroll through frequently asked questions, search for a question or submit a question that has not yet been answered.

-Youtube: Our campaign includes an educational youtube channe where Taylor and Taylor can learn how to vote as well as, research on different measures and candidates that are coming up for vote.
+Youtube: Our deliverables include an educational YouTube channel where Taylor and Sam can learn how to vote, as well as, research on different measures and candidates that are coming up for vote.

-I collaborated with my teammates Hayden, Ashley and Connor to produce one of the videos on our YouTube channel.
+I collaborated with my teammates Hayden, Ashley and Connor to produce the YouTube video “How to request an absentee ballot.”
 I did the Art Direction, storyboarding, illustration and typesetting.
 I delegated some of the illustration work to Ashley, Hayden did all of the animation, and Connor produced the music and recorded the voice over.
-It was awesome to work with this team and see everyone's work come together in the final product.
-This is just one video in our YouTube channel, but other video ideas include “how to vote at a polling station”, “what to expect on a ballot” and “climate change bills in 2018”.
+It was awesome to work with this team and see everyone's work come together.
+Other video ideas for our YouTube channel include: “How to vote at a polling station,” “What to expect on a ballot,” and “Climate change bills in 2018.”

-Facebook and Instagram: Our social media campaign also includes an Instagram page, Facebook page, sponsored Instagram ads, partnerships with popular influencers, blurbs in university newsletters and partnerships with college campus ambassadors (who were also a part of the previous campaign).
+Facebook and Instagram: Our social media campaign also includes an Instagram page, Facebook page, sponsored Instagram ads, partnerships with popular influencers, blurbs in university newsletters and partnerships with college campus ambassadors.

-Partnerships: The Voting Project will partner with transportation companies to pay for the cost of all transportation on election day to the polls.
-The companies will also use their social media and other advertising channels to promote The Voting Project’s resources.
-This will be good for these companies corporate social responsibility.
+Partnerships: The Voting Project will partner with transportation companies to pay for the cost of transportation to the polls on Election Day.
+The companies will also use their social media and other advertising channels to promote The Voting Project.
+This enhances corporate social responsibility.

 The client asked us to develop two media plans: one plan within a $50,000 budget and the other for an “unlimited” budget.

-Measuring Success: Overall we estimate that our campaign has the potential to increase voting in our target audience by 2-3%.
-That is 35,465-53,198 more votes.
-We can measure the success of our campaign by measuring how many people visit our website, how long they stay, the number of interactions, the number of views on our videos, and the number of interactions with our social media content.
+Measuring Success: Overall we estimate that our campaign has the potential to increase Gen Z voting in our target audience by 2-3%.
+That is 35,465 - 53,198 more votes!
+We can measure the success of our campaign by analyzing KPIs including how many people visit our website, how long they stay, the number of interactions, the number of views on our videos, and the number of interactions with our social media content.

 Reflection: This project was a great learning experience and it was awesome to work with such a motivated team.
 I learned about researching and understanding users, working with an existing brand and applying it to new designs, like the website UI, as well as animation production and how to communicate to a production team.
-I also learned a lot about other non-design aspects of marketing such as making media decisions based on data that we found in our research, budgeting and social media campaigns.
+I also learned about other non-design aspects of marketing such as making media decisions based on data, budgeting and social media campaigns.